lizmat/articles/resolutions-3.md

 # The second second

-> This is a second follow-up on [Raku Resolutions](https://dev.to/lizmat/series/34948) series. s
+> This is a second follow-up on [Raku Resolutions](https://dev.to/lizmat/series/34948) series.

 The second meeting was held on 7 February 2026 at 19:00 UTC.
 Apart from 4 Raku Steering Council members, up to 5 other people attended with a true worldwide spread: local times spanning from UTC-8 to UTC+11!
 Thank you all for your attendance and your feedback!

 In the end, **2** issues were discussed within the allotted time (1 hour).
 Both had extensive discussions, but no immediate resoluton.

 ## [Raku Classification System](https://github.com/Raku/problem-solving/issues/489)

 This discussion took most of the time, as it is indeed could be a very big project.
 It was felt that this was a project worth pursuing, and that having more meta-data on Raku and its uses would be very valuable.  *Tim Nelson* [replied after the meeting](https://github.com/Raku/problem-solving/issues/489#issuecomment-3865236200).
-To be continued (but probably inline, and not at these meetings).
+To be continued (but probably through the issue, and not merely at these meetings).

 ## [Function return types should also tell about the used assignment/container](https://github.com/Raku/problem-solving/issues/337)

 It became clear that this is not just a documentation issue, but in a way a language design (and implementation) issue as well.
-The argument was made that when some functionality is made that returns a mutable entity, it should be clearly visible (for instance [`substr`](https://docs.raku.org/type/Str#routine_substr) versus [`substr-rw`](https://docs.raku.org/type/Str#method_substr-rw).  *Martin Polgar* summarized [the result](https://github.com/Raku/problem-solving/issues/337#issuecomment-3867569693).
+The argument was made that when some functionality is made that returns a mutable entity, it should be clearly visible (for instance [`substr`](https://docs.raku.org/type/Str#routine_substr) versus [`substr-rw`](https://docs.raku.org/type/Str#method_substr-rw)).  *Martin Polgar* summarized [the result](https://github.com/Raku/problem-solving/issues/337#issuecomment-3867569693).

 ## The next meeting